 In light of the slit being so small, and the power must be exactly right to get a particle to curve just right and exit the slit.
 Larger molecules will tend to curve less than small molecules.
 Concurrently, the computer graphs the output at each level, which corresponds the mass to charge ratio of the molecules at each level.
 Consequently, only molecules of a certain size and charge can get through the slit at any given level of power.
 Then, the computer senses the total amount of molecules which make it through the slit.
 Subsequently, this allows the operator to effectively sort and analyze the entirety of any sample by processing it through mass spectroscopy.
 However, because the molecules must be ionized, there are also fractional species produced.
 This can aid in identifying the structure of the molecule, but it can also make identification vastly more complicated.

 Detecting the Ions

 Finally, the sensitive screen beyond the slit detects these molecules as they flow through.
 The computer analyzing this screen tracks their relative abundance at each mass to charge ratio.
 Eventually, it will display the results as a graph, similar to the one below of carbon dioxide.

 Note that the most abundant species is the carbon dioxide cation, or the positive molecular ion.
 Carbon dioxide losing 1 electron forms this ionic species.
 The process also creates other fragments.
 For example, you can see the peaks for carbon monoxide, oxygen, and carbon cations.
-These correspond to their molecular weights, and the strength of the bonds in the original molecule determine how easily fragments are created and how abundant they will be.
+These correspond to their molecular weights, and the strength of the bonds in the original molecule determines how easily fragments are created and how abundant they will be.

 How to Read Mass Spectrometry